Software-Hardware-Integration-Lab/Documentation/docs/License-Analytics/Architecture/Infrastructure.md

 # Infrastructure Diagram

-The below is the logical infrastructure interaction of the core MLA engine.
+The below is the logical infrastructure interaction of the core SLA engine.
 Each plugin interacts with the specific service configuration that is being interpreted.

 ## Threat Model